raikilon/yt-subtitle-word-tutor/README.md

 # YouTube Subtitle word tutor

-A simple browser extension that lets you click YouTube subtitle words to translate them and save vocabulary.
+A simple browser extension that lets you click YouTube subtitle words to translate them, save vocabulary, and export to Anki.

 ## Setup